WhyNotDogie/tandwiel/README.md

 > NOTE: Dev tooling is still being worked on.
 If anything goes wrong, please submit an issue on github.

+### Setting up the modpack
+to be honest i have no idea how ur gonna set this up from source good luck to you i guess

 ### How to install the mods
 Make sure python is installed, then run packdev/install.py